BaseMax/BSTGo/README.md

 # BST Go

 This is a Go implementation of the BST data structure with a few of the most common operations.
 The algorithms code should be easy to understand.
+BST Tree is a binary tree in which the value of each node is greater than or equal to any value stored in the left sub-tree, and less than or equal to any value stored in the right sub-tree.

 ## Structure